 Our body needs as much love and attention as our face.
 Are you dreaming of healthy, glowing skin and a long-lasting tan after your Amalfi vacation?
 Well, start exfoliating!

 The Body Glow-Up mini-series focuses on creating a routine to maintain healthy and radiant skin from your shoulders to your toes.
 For a basic face care routine, check out the Skinimalism mini-series to compliment your luminous body!
-The Body Glow-Up mini-series' episodes focus on the four steps of your routine: exfoliation, cleansing, moisturising, tools, and treatments.
+The Body Glow-Up mini-series' episodes focus on the four steps of your routine: exfoliation, cleansing, moisturising, at-home tools and treatments.

 Exfoliation is the process of removing dead skin cells from the top layer of the skin called the epidermis.
 It is an essential part of your skincare regime, regardless of skin type.
 Done correctly will improve blood circulation, fight body acne and hyperpigmentation, brighten and even skin texture.
 Hello, beautiful, radiant skin!

 There are two types of exfoliation: mechanical and chemical.
 Mechanical exfoliation involves manually removing dead skin cells using products with different granules or tools, such as a brush or sponge.

 A chemical exfoliant dissolves dead skin cells using gentle acids like alpha and beta hydroxy acids.
 Chemical exfoliants are perfect for people fighting oily or acne-prone skin because they work deep into the pores removing impurities and excess sebum.

 Exfoliating the skin can be a drying process.
 Therefore, to keep your skin smooth and hydrated, apply a moisturiser right after.